WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-form_fields.md

 ### `CaptchaFormField`

-`CaptchaFormField` is used to add captcha-protection.
+`CaptchaFormField` is used to add captcha protection to the form.

 You must specify a captcha object type using the `objectType()` method.